 The Museum also has a small cafe.
 The opening hours are 9am to 6pm.

 Entry is RM2 for locals with children under 12 being free.
 Fee for non-locals is RM5 and RM2 for children 6-12 years old.

 Address: Jabatan Muzium Malaysia, Jalan Damansara, Tasik Perdana, 50566 Kuala Lumpur

 Chinatown is actually where Kuala Lumpur first started as a city back in 1857 by Chinese immigrants.
-This is a must do in Kuala Lumpur with it’s great atmosphere, market shopping and eating.
-You can see why it is consistently considered as one of the top sights in Kuala Lumpur.
+This is a must do in Kuala Lumpur with its great atmosphere, market shopping and eating.
+You’ll see why it is consistently considered as one of the top sights in Kuala Lumpur.

-Chinatown is also home to a couple of temples, making a visit worthwhile.
+Chinatown is also home to a couple of temples.
 Start at the Central Market, the perfect place to buy Malaysian arts and crafts Next, head to Sin Sze Si Ya Temple, KL’s largest Chinese temple.
 Then visit Sri Mahamariamman Temple, a lively Hindu temple.
 There really is so much to see in Chinatown which is why it features in many a Kuala Lumpur travel guide.

 Address: Jalan Petaling, City Centre, Kuala Lumpur